luisevilleda/friend/README.md

   Droid

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  - Your child's home companion and chore manager.
+  Your child's home companion and chore manager.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.